dk-core/dotkit/docs/commands/ln.md

 ## best practices

-1. **always validate sources exist** before calling the function (though the function does this too)
-2. **use absolute paths** when possible to avoid confusion
+1. **understand the layered approach**: familiarize yourself with how dotkit's layered desktop environment works (dotfile → theme → profile layers)
+2. **use dotkit paths**: leverage `~/.local/share/dk/current/*` paths in your scripts for better integration
+3. **validate layer availability**: check if layers exist before trying to link from them
-3. **group related symlinks** in single function calls for better error handling
+4. **group related configurations**: create symlinks for related applications together for better error handling
-4. **handle return codes** appropriately in scripts
+5. **handle return codes**: properly handle the specific exit codes (0, 1, 125) in your scripts
-5. **test with dry-run** approach by echoing commands first in development
-6. **use associative arrays** for complex configurations to improve readability
+6. **use associative arrays**: for complex configurations, use `dk_safe_symlink_array` with associative arrays
-7. **implement proper error handling** in wrapper scripts
+7. **implement error handling**: wrap dk ln calls in functions with proper error checking
+8. **test with layered scenarios**: ensure your scripts work with the full dotkit layered structure